hipe/tmx/pho-doc/README.md

 [my collection of notes]?"
 "How will I find this content later when I'm looking for it?"

+### The document tree follows the structure of the ideas

 These questions manifest as specific, structural decisions occurring continually throughout the process: "Is this file too long yet?", "Shouldn't this idea be 'closer' to this related idea in another file?",